callstack/react-native-testing-library/website/docs/Queries.md

 `name`: Finds an element with given `accessibilityRole` and an accessible name (equivalent to `byText` or `byLabelText` query).

+`disabled`: You can filter elements by their disabled state.
+The possible values are `true` or `false`.
+See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `disabled` state.

+`selected`: You can filter elements by their selected state.
+The possible values are `true` or `false`.
+See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `selected` state.

+`checked`: You can filter elements by their checked state.
+The possible values are `true`, `false`, or `"mixed"`.
+See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `checked` state.

+`busy`: You can filter elements by their busy state.
+The possible values are `true` or `false`.
+See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `busy` state.

+`expanded`: You can filter elements by their expanded state.
+The possible values are `true` or `false`.
+See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `expanded` state.

 ### `ByA11yState`, `ByAccessibilityState`

 > getByA11yState, getAllByA11yState, queryByA11yState, queryAllByA11yState, findByA11yState, findAllByA11yState